Miskina/hwpe_nvdla/README.md

 Bender can be installed by following the instructions at it's [github repository](https://github.com/pulp-platform/bender#installation).

+### The problem with Bender
+Since currently Bender is still relatively new, it can hang.
+Specifically, if your SSH key for Github requires a password Bender is extremely likely to hang after inputting the password.
+In this case just wait a minute or two, stop the currently running program (Ctrl + C) and rerun the *make* or *Bender* command.
+This also unfortunately means that after running *make* you will sometimes have to wait for *Bender* to ask for the SSH key passphrase, but after that the rest of the build system should be automated.

 ## Components of the repository
 The repository consists a couple of subfolders each serving a different purpose.
 The folders and subfolders will be described further in the following chapters.